microsoft/fhir-starter/docs/postman.md

 # Instructions

 ## Download the Postman files
-Instructions for downloading the Postman files can found [here](https://docs.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window#upload-and-download-files)
+Instructions for downloading the Postman files from the Azure Cloud Shell environment to your desktop can found [here](https://docs.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window#upload-and-download-files).

-__Note__ Each file must be downloaded individually (you can not use a wild card character for downloading from the Cloud shell)
+__Note:__ Each file must be downloaded individually (you can not use a wild card character for downloading from the Cloud shell).

-An alternative to downloading each file individually is to compress the files into a single .zip file, downloading and then un-compressing them.

-File Names to download are:
+File Names to download to your desktop from Azure Cloud Shell are:
  - /home/$username/fhir-starter/scripts/FHIR-CALLS-Sample-postman-collection.json
  - /home/$username/fhir-starter/scripts/$fhirServiceName.postman_environment.json